Skip to main content

 • Accountability transferred deliberately

-Systems are stabilized inside the organization — and trusted by the people running it — before the engagement steps back.
+Systems are stabilized inside the organization—and trusted by the people running it—before the engagement steps back.

 Unsure where the operation is quietly being held together by people?

-Discuss operational strain
+Discuss operational infrastructure